Line 3 Scarborough: Replacement with alternate transit

-End-of-life plan

-The three-stop subway proposal was revived and revised on April 10, 2019, by Ontario premier Doug Ford, to be completed between 2029 and 2030 at a cost of $5.5billion.
+Replacement bus service

-On December 10, 2020, Toronto mayor John Tory stated that Line 3 would fail and be taken out of service before the Scarborough Subway Extension was completed, with the failure possibly happening several years before completion.
-At that point, the Line 3 vehicles were 35 years old, well past their 25-year life expectancy, and had become unreliable and difficult to maintain, leading to reduced service and frequent service interruptions.
-The TTC was looking into an alternative solution of replacing Line 3 with bus service but refused to answer questions after the mayor's announcement, referring instead to a report expected in February 2021.
+On April 10, 2019, Ontario premier Doug Ford announced that Line 3 Scarborough would be replaced by a three-stop extension of Line 2 Bloor–Danforth to be completed by 2030.
+However, on December 10, 2020, Toronto mayor John Tory stated that Line 3 was likely to fail and be taken out of service before the Scarborough subway extension was completed, with the failure possibly happening several years before completion.
+At that point, the Line 3 vehicles were 35 years old, a decade past their 25-year life expectancy, and had become unreliable and difficult to maintain, leading to reduced service and frequent service interruptions.
+The TTC was looking into an alternative solution of replacing Line 3 with bus service.

 In February 2021, the TTC recommended shutting down Line 3 permanently in 2023 and replacing it with bus service.
-The TTC rejected doing a third overhaul of the line because it would cost $522.4 million and might not improve the reliability of the line.
-The TTC offered two bus replacement options: purchase 60 hybrid buses by 2023 for $374.8 million, or reduce the number of spares for maintenance deferring the purchase of new buses until 2027 to 2030, at a cost of $357.4 million.
-Line 3's ultimate replacement, the Scarborough Subway Extension of Line 2, would not be ready until 2030 at the earliest.
+The TTC rejected doing a third overhaul of the line because it would cost $522.4 million and might not improve its reliability.
+The TTC offered two bus replacement options: purchase 60 hybrid buses by 2023 for $374.8 million or reduce the number of spares for maintenance, deferring the purchase of new buses until 2027 to 2030, at a cost of $357.4 million.